dgroomes/aws-playground/README.md

    * ```shell
      ./gradlew test
      ```
-4. Build and deploy the program locally:
+4. Deploy the program locally in the Lambda simulator:
    * ```shell
-     ./gradlew :runner:run
+     ./gradlew :simulator:run
      ```
    * A local web server is serving the program.
 Interact with it with the following `curl` command.
    * ```shell